JeremySBrown/EFCore/README.md

 ## Adding EF Core project
+To get things rolling lets start by adding a new console project to our solution.

 1. Add a new project by selecting File -> New -> Project
 2. Select .NET Core on the left of the New Project dialog box
 3. Select Console Application (.NET Core)